Caripson/ProML/docs/import_inheritance.md

 **Resulting Merged Style:**

-When the `tech_support_bot.prompt` is executed, the runtime engine effectively sees the following merged `STYLE` block:
+When the `tech_support_bot.proml` is executed, the runtime engine effectively sees the following merged `STYLE` block:

 ```
 STYLE: